ionite34/sized/README.md

 - The `size` argument can be either an `int`, `Sized` object, or a callable accepting a dictionary of arguments and keyword-arguments, returning an `int` or `Sized` object.
+- Using a lambda, you can define the size dynamically using any argument passed to the generator function.

 ```python
 @sized(15) # int